 Step 7.
 Pull the sides loose to the seam.

 Step 8.
-Place the roller on the joined part, and place the hair dryer under the tarp again.
+Place the roller on the joined part, and place the hot air welder under the tarp again.

 Option 2.
 Glue PVC tarp with Saba PVC glue